Design Enabling Panel - Reviewing your design

-Reviewing your designs
+Reviewing your design

 The Design Enabling Panel Members

-When to use the panel
+When to use the design enabling panel?

-Presenting proposals early on in the design process will give design teams time to respond to panel advice and address any design concerns prior to the finalisation of proposals.
+Presenting proposals early on in the design process will give the applicant’s design teams sufficient time to respond to panel advice and address any design concerns prior to the finalisation of proposals.
 This can provide assurance to the applicant and help reduce risks, delay and costs further down the planning process.